harsh-doshii/harsh-doshii.github.io/content/posts/104_post.md

 Think of it this way, your AWS console is your house, then your terraform code is the design plan for it.
 Now,
 1. Whatever is in the design will eventually be reflected in the house.
 2. The best way to make a change in the structure of the house is to make changes to the plan first and get it reviewed by the architect before directly making change to the house.
-This way the design plan and the actual house design are always in sync.
+This way you are less prone to making errors.
+Also, the design plan and the actual house design will always be in sync.
 3. Now if you want to share how your house looks like, you can just share the design, you don't need to go to the troubles of calling that person to your house!